getsentry/sentry-javascript-bundler-plugins/MIGRATION.md

 Going forward, if you need similar functionality, we recommend providing folder paths in the `include` and `include.paths` options and narrowing down the matched files with the `ignore`, `ignoreFile` or `ext` options.
 The `ignore` and `ignoreFile` options will still allow globbing patterns.

+### Injecting `SENTRY_RELEASES` Map

+Previously, the webpack plugin always injected a `SENTRY_RELEASES` variable into the global object which would map from `project@org` to the `release` value.
+In version 2, we made this behaviour opt-in by setting the `injectReleasesMap` option in the plugin options to `true`.

+The purpose of this option is to support module-federated projects or micro frontend setups where multiple projects would want to access the global release variable.
+However, Sentry SDKs by default never accessed this variable so it would require manual user-intervention to make use of it.
+Making this behaviour opt-in decreases the bundle size impact of our plugin for the majority of users.